 The first step involves making the everything bagel seasoning!
 This homemade version uses a combination of poppy seeds, minced dried garlic, minced dried onion, sesame seeds, and my favorite Maldon sea salt.

-I prefer the delicateness of Maldon for this application, but feel free to substitute this with a more traditional pretzel salt or other flaky sea salt.
-Just remember, not all salts are equal, so adjust amounts as necessary.
+I prefer the delicateness and texture of Maldon for this application, but feel free to substitute this with a more traditional pretzel salt or other flaky sea salt.
+Just remember, not all cooking salts are equal, so adjust amounts as necessary.